GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/quoted-chat-message-view/quoted-chat-message-view-properties.md

 #### Parameters

-  - url: The URL from which the image is to be loaded
+  - `url`: The URL from which the image is to be loaded

 ### `showAttachmentPreview()`